 But when America enacted Prohibition in 1920, hard cider pretty much disappeared.
 Companies that mass-produced hard cider, like California-based Martinelli's, had to refocus on non-alcoholic beverages.

 Enter apple juice.
 Non-alcoholic apple juice quickly became popular across the United States, and today you can find both apple juice and apple cider on grocery store shelves everywhere as well as at farmer's markets.

-What is the difference in apple cider vs. apple juice?
+What is the difference between apple juice and apple cider?

 Both are made by pressing fresh apples.
 Apples are washed and cut up into a mash that looks something like applesauce, then the liquid is squeezed out.
 The resulting liquid is apple cider.
 Because fresh cider is usually minimally processed and unpasteurized, plus doesn't have added preservatives or sweeteners, it generally has a shorter shelf life and must be refrigerated.

 Raw apple juice is filtered and pasteurized in order to make it shelf-stable.
 The filtration process removes any of the coarse particles of pulp in the cider and pasteurization kills any bacteria, extending the shelf life of the apple drink.

 Basically, apple cider is unfiltered apple juice.
 But that's a distinction only made by some states (for example, Massachusetts) and some producers.
 Others, like Martinelli's, note that their apple juice and apple cider are the same thing and the only difference is in the name on the jug.

-If you're not sure about the label, there is usually a difference in the color of apple cider vs apple juice.
+If you're not sure about the cider label, there is usually a difference in the color of apple cider vs apple juice.
 Cider is typically cloudy and brown, while apple juice is clear and a lighter color.